drisch314/trilium-collapsible/README.md

 2. When expanding/collapsing a section or bullet point.

 ## Why this?
-When I first switched from Notion to Trilium, this was one of the key features I missed.
+When I first switched to Trilium from other note-taking apps (Notion, Obsidian, etc.), this was one of the key features I missed.
 And it turns out I was not alone:
 https://github.com/TriliumNext/Trilium/issues/947
 https://github.com/TriliumNext/Trilium/issues/1850